Split food tour – local dishes and street food in Croatia

 2. Grilled Fish — Simplicity as Philosophy

-Along the Dalmatian Coast, grilled fish is treated with an almost religious reverence.
-The protocol is strict and beautiful: the fish — sea bass, bream, or dentex — must be impeccably fresh, ideally caught that same morning.
-It is seasoned with nothing more than coarse sea salt, brushed with local olive oil, and cooked over a wood-fire grill until the skin blisters and crisps.
-It arrives at your table whole, accompanied by blitva — Swiss chard boiled with potatoes and dressed with garlic and olive oil — and a wedge of lemon.
-No heavy sauces, no complicated garnishes.
-The philosophy here is that truly great fish needs no disguise.
-Ask your waiter which fish was caught locally that day and order that one without hesitation.
+Dalmatians treat grilled fish with something close to reverence, and once you’ve eaten it done properly, you’ll understand why.
+Sea bass, bream, or dentex — caught that morning — gets seasoned with coarse sea salt, brushed with local olive oil, and cooked over wood fire until the skin blisters and crisps.
+It arrives whole, accompanied by blitva (Swiss chard boiled with potato, dressed with garlic and olive oil) and a wedge of lemon.
+No sauce.
+No garnish.
+The point is that genuinely fresh fish doesn’t need anything hiding it.
+Ask your waiter which fish came in locally that day and just order that one.
+Don’t overthink it.

 🍽